ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

  **4 - Add SAML 2.0 claim to JWT claim mappings in [FoxIDs Control Client](control.md#foxids-control-client)**

  FoxIDs internally converts SAML 2.0 clams to JWT claims.
-Context Handler use a OIOSAML 2 or OIOSAML 3 defined set of SAML 2.0 claims where JWT mappings need to be added.
+Context Handler use a OIOSAML 2 or OIOSAML 3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added.

  1. Go to Settings tab and Claim mappings
- 2. Add mappings for all the claims configured in step 1.13, you can create you own short JWT claim names if no standard name exist
+ 2. Add mappings for all the claims configured in step 1.7, you can create you own short JWT claim names if no standard name exists
  3. Click update

 **5 - Optionally add users in [FoxIDs Control Client](control.md#foxids-control-client)**